Grouping in Blazor Pivot Table

 You can configure date grouping programmatically using the PivotViewGroupSettings class.
 This allows you to define how dates are grouped without using the UI.
 The key settings are:

-- Type: Allows user to set the group type.
+- Type: Sets the group type.
 For date grouping, GroupType.Date is set.

-- GroupInterval: Allows user to set interval in year, quarter, month, day, hour, minute, or second pattern.
+- GroupInterval: Sets the interval in year, quarter, month, day, hour, minute, or second pattern.

 NOTE